KingMohan45/pms/README.md

 <img width="1190" alt="maybe_hero" src="https://github.com/user-attachments/assets/5ed08763-a9ee-42b2-a436-e05038fcf573" />

-# Maybe: The personal finance app for everyone
+# K45-PMS (Personal Money System)

+**IMPORTANT: This is a fork of the original Maybe Finance project and is not affiliated with or endorsed by Maybe Finance Inc.**

 > [!IMPORTANT]
-> This repository is no longer actively maintained.
-You can read more about this in our [final release](https://github.com/maybe-finance/maybe/releases/tag/v0.6.0).
+> This repository is a fork of the original Maybe Finance project, which is no longer actively maintained.
+This fork continues development independently.
+You can read more about the original project in their [final release](https://github.com/maybe-finance/maybe/releases/tag/v0.6.0).

-## Maybe Hosting
+## About K45-PMS

-Maybe is a fully working personal finance app that can be [self hosted with Docker](docs/hosting/docker.md).
+This project is a community fork of the original Maybe Finance personal finance application.
+It maintains the core functionality while continuing development and improvements under the name K45-PMS (Personal Money System).

 ## Forking and Attribution

-This repo is no longer maintained.
-You’re free to fork it under the AGPLv3.
-To stay compliant and avoid trademark issues:
+This repository is a fork of the original [Maybe Finance](https://github.com/maybe-finance/maybe) project.
+The original project is no longer maintained, but this fork continues the development under a new name to comply with trademark restrictions.

+**Original Attribution:**
-- Be sure to include the original [AGPLv3 license](https://github.com/maybe-finance/maybe/blob/main/LICENSE) and clearly state in your README that your fork is based on Maybe Finance but is **not affiliated with or endorsed by** Maybe Finance Inc.
+- This fork is based on Maybe Finance but is **not affiliated with or endorsed by** Maybe Finance Inc.
-- "Maybe" is a trademark of Maybe Finance Inc. and therefore, use of it is NOT allowed in forked repositories (or the logo)
+- The original "Maybe" name and logo are trademarks of Maybe Finance Inc. and are not used in this fork.
+- The original project was distributed under the [AGPLv3 license](https://github.com/maybe-finance/maybe/blob/main/LICENSE).

 ## Local Development Setup

-**If you are trying to _self-host_ the Maybe app, stop here.
+**If you are trying to _self-host_ K45-PMS, stop here.
 You should [read this guide to get started](docs/hosting/docker.md).**

 The instructions below are for developers to get started with contributing to the app.